whid0t/multimodal-fusion/README.md

 - Cuda 11.3

 ## Installation - KITTI-360
-The first part of the thesis (comparison on KITTI-360) was conducted in the Jupyter server of the University of Twente, using a GPU server with an A10 GPU with 24GB VRAM.
+The first part of the paper (comparison on KITTI-360) was conducted in the Jupyter server of the University of Twente, using a GPU server with an A10 GPU with 24GB VRAM.
 Installation steps are adapted for the Jupyter sever from the official ```install.sh``` from the official [DeepViewAgg repository](https://github.com/drprojects/DeepViewAgg/tree/release):

 ### Create and activate conda environemnt<br>
 ```shell